Some results on ordered and unordered factorization of a positive integers

-Note that if a positive integer $m$ is a prime power, say $m=p^n$, then $\mu_2(m,k)=\Pi(n,k)$, where $\Pi$ is the additive partition function. \begin{corollary} Let $n$ be a positive integer.
-Then the number of all solutions of the equation
+Note that if a positive integer $m$ is a prime power, say $m=p^n$, then $\mathcal{F}_2(m,k)=\rho(n,k)$, where $\rho$ is the additive partition function. \begin{corollary} Let $n$ be a positive integer.
+Then the number of all solutions to the equation

 in $\mathbb{N}$, under the condition $x_1\leq x_2 \leq x_3$, is

 \end{corollary} \begin{corollary} Let $n$ be positive a integer.
 Then the number of all solutions of the equation

 in $\mathbb{N}$, under the condition $x_1\leq x_2 \leq x_3\leq x_4$, is